The Big Picture

 Why do We Have to Write an Entry Essay?

 The essay helps the judges understand why youve made specific design and implementation decisions about your site.
 This is a chance for you to explain your customers, the practical problems you faced, and your company priorities.
 Note that the information you provide in your essay represents 20% of the total points the judges can award for your site.
+Our judges are all truly independent and some of them are probably not familiar with your products and customers.
+Your essay helps to get more favorable treatment from the judges, so it is probably worth more to you than just the points allocated.

 What’s the Purpose of the Challenges Part of the Essay?